leofds/notes/README.md

 git merge <branch_name>

 git merge --abort                     // Aborts the merge if there are conflicts. git merge --continue                  // Continue the merge after the conflicts are solved.
-Probably you will need to run `git add .`.
+Probably you will need to run `git add .` first.
 ```

 Automatically resolving conflicts